 Most children can attend the same school as their sibling(s).
 However, there have been cases (in previous years) where out-of-catchment children have not gained entry to the same school as their sibling(s).
-Please refer to how places were allocated (later in this guide) to see whether that was the case for your preferred school.
+Please refer to the "past allocation tables" (found later in this guide) to see whether this applied to your preferred school.

-You must declare the sibling in the relevant section on the application form.
+You must declare any sibling(s) in the relevant section on the application form